IlyaPechersky/WeatherBot/README.md

 # WeatherBot
 Telegram weather bot with aiogram \\
-Exactly, without config, so, you can do it my yourself)
+Exactly, without telebot and openweather tokens, so, you can do it my yourself)